 iv) Application of stable bleaching powder at the rate of 10-12.5 kg/ha as soil drench gives effective control of black rot and soft rot.

 vi) Use sanitary measures.
 Destroy the disease debris in the field after harvesting.

 12. Browning or brown rot or red rot

-Browning occurs in cauliflower in which small, concentric water soaked areas develop in the stem and in centre and also on the branches of the curd.
+Browning occurs in cauliflower in which small, concentric water-soaked areas develop in the stem and in the centre and also on the branches of the curd.
 The head appears brown and the smaller leaves on the curd become deformed.
-The stems may become hollow with water soaked tissue surrounding the walls of cavity.
+The stems may become hollow with water-soaked tissue surrounding the walls of the cavity.
 In more advanced stages, pinkish or rusty brown areas develop on the surface of the curd.
 The affected curds develop a bitter taste.

 i) Apply Borax or Sodium borate@ 20kg/ha

 ii) Spray 0.25 to 0.5 percent solution of Borex @ 1-2 kg/ha in case of acute deficiency.